slu-soc1120/slu-soc1120.github.io/content/covid19.md

 ## Provisos
 This is my plan as of August 10th, 2020.
 I may modify it further as we progress through the the semester.
 If I become sick or a member of my family becomes ill, modifications will likely be required.
 I will do my best to keep everyone updated in a timely fashion.
 Please check your email and Blackboard regularly.
 I appreciate everyone's willingness to roll with the many punches we are all facing right now.
 Remember, we are in this together.

+## Acknowledgements
+Special thanks to [Dr. Amy Cooper](https://amycooper.net) for sharing her language and policies around COVID-19 modifications, which inspired the original version of this page published in Spring 2020.